github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

 Summary
 -------

-This covers the use of the type tracking library.
-To recap, use this template to define forward type tracking predicates:
+This covers the use of the type-tracking library.
+To recap, use this template to define forward type-tracking predicates:

 .. code-block:: ql